AI Use Cases/Software

 Automated Workflow Execution

 For Finance & Accounting teams, this eliminates the manual extraction phase entirely.
-Instead of opening 40+ invoices weekly and typing line items, AP staff now review a prioritized exception queue - typically 5-8 flagged invoices per day requiring judgment calls.
-The AI handles 92-97% of routine invoices end-to-end: extraction, coding, matching, and GL posting.
+Instead of opening 40+ invoices weekly and typing line items, AP staff now review a prioritized exception queue - a short list of flagged invoices each week requiring judgment calls.
+The design target is 92-97% of routine invoices handled end-to-end: extraction, coding, matching, and GL posting.
 Accountants shift from data entry to analysis - validating cost allocation accuracy, investigating vendor pricing trends, and ensuring compliance with your cloud cost optimization initiatives.
 Controllers gain real-time visibility into accounts payable aging and cash flow forecasts because invoices post within 24 hours of receipt, not 5-7 days after manual processing.

 A Systems-Level Fix

 This is a systems-level fix because it closes the loop between your procurement, cloud operations, and financial reporting layers.
 Invoice data flows directly into your Snowflake warehouse, where dbt models can now calculate true infrastructure spend by customer segment or product line.
 Your revenue operations team can finally reconcile vendor costs against customer billing cycles, improving LTV:CAC calculations.
-Compliance improves because every AI decision is logged with audit trails, satisfying SOC 2 Type II requirements.
 The system learns from your exceptions - if your team flags a vendor's invoice format as non-standard, the model adapts, reducing false positives over time.

 How It Works